sarroutbi/koji-retriever/README.md

 test result: ok.
 3 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-Option to execute tests in release mode is also possible through *--release* option:
+An option to execute tests in release mode is also possible through *--release* option:
 ```bash
 $ cargo test --release
 ```